linknn/turbo-fiesta/README.md

 cd your-repo
 ```

+---

 🛠️ How to Use

-Click on the category buttons in the sidebar to switch between cheat sheets.
+- Click on the category buttons in the sidebar to switch between cheat sheets.

-Click the 🌙 / ☀️ button to toggle dark/light mode.
+- Click the 🌙 / ☀️ button to toggle dark/light mode.

-Your theme preference is saved automatically for next time.
+- Your theme preference is saved automatically for next time.

+---

 📁 Notes

 The cheat sheet content is stored in the notes/ folder:

-css.js
+- css.js

-javascript.js
+- javascript.js

-express.js
+- express.js

-mongoDB.js
+- mongoDB.js

 You can edit these files to add or update content.

+---

 🧑‍💻 Tech Stack

-React
+- React

-Plain CSS (no Tailwind)
+- Plain CSS